AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 A standard 4 button 433 MHz KeyFob is used to send (+1 / -1 degree) and (+10 / -10 degrees) course changes to the autopilot.
 The used Seatalk codes are derived from Thomas Knauf (http://www.thomasknauf.de/rap/seatalk2.htm ).
 Many thanks for this excellent piece of work.

+The software is sending a beep to the Raymarine devices (Seatalk alarm function).
+This helps to get a feedback regarding the recognition of of a pressed key.
+The LED on the PCB blinks in addition if keys are successfully recognised.
+This should also help with trouble shooting.

 Since version 1.1 it supports now also Auto and Standby remote control.
 You have to use a 6 button KeyFob or an additional 2 or 4 button remote for controling Auto/Standby function.

 # Software